DataDog/integrations-core/oracle/README.md

 export LD_LIBRARY_PATH=/opt/oracle/instantclient/lib:$LD_LIBRARY_PATH
 ```

-**Note:** Agent 6 uses upstart or systemd to orchestrate the datadog-agent service.
+**Note:** Agent 6 uses Upstart or systemd to orchestrate the `datadog-agent` service.
 Environment variables may need to be added to the service configuration files at the default locations of `/etc/init/datadog-agent.conf` (Upstart) or `/lib/systemd/system/datadog-agent.service` (systemd).
 See documentation on [Upstart][4] or [systemd][5] for more information on how to configure these settings.

-The following is an example of adding `LD_LIBRARY_PATH` to the Datadog Agent service configuration files: `/int/init/datadog-agent.conf`.
-This system is using Upstart.
+The following is an example of adding `LD_LIBRARY_PATH` to the Datadog Agent service configuration files (`/int/init/datadog-agent.conf`) on a system using Upstart.

 ```
 description "Datadog Agent"